ToshioCP/Gobject-tutorial/Readme.md

 # GObject Tutorial for beginners

-This tutorial is aimed at beginners who begins to learn Gtk4.
+This tutorial is aimed at beginners who begins learning Gobject system.
-One of the biggest difficulty to learn Gtk4 is to understand the concept of GObject system.
+One of the biggest difficulty to learn GObject system is to understand its object oriented strategy.
 All the necessary topics is described in [GObject API reference](https://developer.gnome.org/gobject/stable/).
 But it is probably difficult especially for beginners.